A group of smiling friends take a picture together.

 • Very good: 740 to 799

-Based on this scoring model, according to FICO, the national average score of 716 is considered good credit.
+Based on the FICO scoring model, the national average score of 717 is considered good credit.
 But even if you have good credit, there are other factors that go into credit approval.
+Each lender has their own criteria for what credit score is high enough to qualify for credit approval.
 For example, besides your FICO® Score, credit card issuers may also look at your income and monthly housing payments before giving you a card.

 What makes up a credit score?